 Diving into the business model of the Giants

-Recently I applied for a position that is an excellent opportunity to serve company leaders.
-Besides, it would tap into my love for writing, collaborating, and design thinking.
+On one occasion when I applied for a position that was an excellent opportunity to serve company leaders.
+It was an excellent opportunity to tap into my love for writing, collaborating, and design thinking.
 In reading the job description, it noted a requirement of familiarity with the business model of Giants like Amazon, Alibaba, and Google.
-Thus far, I have focused on other areas of innovation, so I thought it prudent to conduct some research.
+My focus and experience had been on other areas of innovation, so I thought it prudent to conduct some research.

 As I dug into the success of the Giants, I noticed an underlying framework.
 Yes, it’s true they each have uniquely different business models.
 In part, it’s why they are the most innovative business models today.
 Well, that and they make billions in revenue each year.
 It’s likely no coincidence the models appeared to have traces of design thinking.
 After all, Google Ventures formerly employed Jake Knapp (author of Design Sprints).
 Therefore, there’s no doubt they used design thinking skills.

 Six Simple Questions to Transform Your Business Model

 Nevertheless, many CEO’s are just beginning to become aware of the potential of design thinking.
 And it is in service to you (CEO’s) that I provide a framework of questions that can transform your company’s innovation and business model.
 Dig into these six questions and discover a treasure of new opportunities to serve your customers, your team, and your shareholders.

 #1: Who are my People of Interest?
 Think tribe, not individual.

 In each of the Giant’s business models, I noticed that they had identified the various tribes of people they had influence over.
 Notice it could be the label you give the people (like customers) or the product/service you provide (like digital media) that connects people into a tribe.